eraoul/mirex2018/code/README.md

 ## Installation

-# Run
-To run the program, it is recommended to run in a python virtual environment such as conda.
+To install the program, it is recommended to set up a python virtual environment such as conda.

 Create a virtual environment for **python 3.6**.